Mike Mearls

 Michael Mearls is an American writer and designer of fantasy role-playing games (RPGs) and related fiction.

 Mearls worked for Wizards of the Coast from 2005 to 2023, holding various positions.
 He was the senior manager for the Dungeons & Dragons research and design team and then later became the franchise's Creative Director.
 He co-led design for the 5th edition of the game.
 He also worked on the Castle Ravenloft board game, and various compendium books for 3rd, 4th, and 5th editions Dungeons & Dragons.
 In 2024, he became the Executive Producer of role-playing games at Chaosium.
-Then in 2025, he became the head of Asmodee.
+Then in 2025, he left to work at Asmodee.

 Education

 Mearls is an alumnus of Dartmouth College.
 While at Dartmouth he was a member of Sigma Nu fraternity, and became known for a satiric letter to the campus paper.